 TopAnswers has been designed to host multiple, independent[^1], communities of creators, curators, and beneficiaries of high quality Q&A.

-If you'd like a particular community to be created here, please let us know in an answer below.
-We'll need:
+If you'd like a particular community to be created here, please let us know with a new 'Community Request' meta post:

 1. A topic that lends itself to the focused Q&A format.

 1. At least a few people who want to get involved, who are passionate about building that community here.

 It would also be nice to know up front if you would hope to eventually get any particular customized tooling, things like:

 * specialist markdown plugins like MathML or MathJax

 * particular font support

 * integration with external tools or services/apis (for example ['databases'](/databases) has [db<>fiddle integration](/databases?q=30))

 [^1]: independent but perhaps sometimes overlapping, both in terms of topicality and participation.